 If you have been placed in removal proceedings, your immigration case becomes procedurally more formal and the stakes become much higher.
-You can apply for several different forms of relief if they have been placed in removal proceedings for some reason, such as an ICE work raid, or a criminal arrest, or even a random stop.
+You can apply for several different forms of relief if you have been placed in removal proceedings for some reason, such as an ICE work raid, or a criminal arrest, or even a random stop.

 Master Calendar Hearing

-The first court date in Immigration Court, one is called Master Calendar and the other is the Individual Hearing.
-The first court date in the NTA will be for a Master Calendar date.
-On Master Calendar dates, the IJ deals with administrative issues, including scheduling, filing applications, pleading to the immigration charges, and other issues that arise.
+The first court date in Immigration Court is normally for a Master Calendar date.
+On Master Calendar dates, the Immigration Judge (IJ) deals with administrative issues, including scheduling, receiving applications, pleadings to the immigration charges, and other issues that may arise.
 There are generally 20-30 cases scheduled during a two hour period for Master Calendar.
-Most Judges take cases where the respondents are represented by counsel first, and some Judges hear pro bono cases before cases with private attorneys.
+Most Judges take cases where the respondents are represented by counsel first, and then individuals that are representing themselves (“pro se”).

 Immigrants with Criminal Convictions

 These cases are often very complex.
-Conviction for what was once a college prank or a marijuana possession charge may now result in deportation for a temporary visa or green card holder.
+Conviction for what was once a college prank or a marijuana possession charge may now result in deportation for a temporary visitor visa holder or green card holder.
 Convictions involving “moral turpitude” (shoplifting, fraud-related offenses, theft, etc.) also can result in an individual being placed in removal proceedings, or possibly even losing their green card.
-It is thus advisable for people to naturalize, particularly for young people unless one has an arrest or conviction making them ineligible to naturalize.
+It is thus advisable to seek the assistance of legal counsel should they face any such situation.

-Any foreign national or permanent resident who is arrested or has a criminal charge or conviction should consult with us before entering a guilty plea to their crime, regardless of whether they are traveling to Canada, Mexico or overseas; or having any contact with the government, such as applying for naturalization, or renewing a green card.
+Any foreign national or permanent resident who is arrested or has a criminal charge or conviction should consult with us before entering a guilty plea to their crime, regardless of whether they are traveling to Canada, Mexico or overseas.

 Reopening Criminal Convictions

-Very often criminals plead guilty to criminal matters, but are not made aware of the immigration consequences of their guilty plea.
+Very often individuals plead guilty to criminal matters, but are not made aware of the immigration consequences of their guilty plea.
 They are then placed in removal proceedings.
 Under recent changes in the law it may be possible to have the criminal case re-opened through a post-conviction relief filing before the criminal court judge.
 Our offices are able to aid in this process or we may refer the client to a criminal defense attorney in the state where the offense occurred, who may be able to file such post-conviction relief petitions (PCRA) or "coram nobis" petitions.
 Once the petition is filed we work with the criminal prosecutor to come to a new plea offer, one that will not lead to our client’s deportation.

 Deportation without a Conviction

-Some people may be found inadmissible or deportable for criminal activity even without a conviction.
-An arrest for spousal abuse or drug trafficking are examples where one may be put in removal proceedings without a conviction.
+Some people may be found inadmissible or deportable for criminal activity even without a criminal conviction.
+An arrest for spousal abuse or drug trafficking are examples where you may be put in removal proceedings without a conviction.

 Thus, it is extremely important that arrested foreign nationals or green card holders consult with us so that we may work with criminal counsel to analyze any immigration consequences of the arrest, plea, and/or conviction.
 Ahmad & Associates has considerable experience in both criminal and immigration law to handle these types of cases.